-Laboratory tests must be ordered by a physician or other qualified non-physician practitioner as authorized by State Law and BH Medical Staff Policies.
+Laboratory tests must be ordered by a physician or other qualified non-physician practitioner as authorized by State Law and sitespecific Medical Staff Policies.

-- ➤ Laboratory Compliance Policy #202 Physician Orders - Arrangements with Physician and Provider Customers The Laboratory only provides supplies used to order, collect and process specimens for testing by Beaumont Laboratory. - Laboratory Compliance Policy #602 Supplies & Equipment to Beaumont Laboratory Clients
+➤ Laboratory Compliance: Physician Orders and Diagnosis

+• Arrangements with Physician and Provider Customers

+The Laboratory only provides supplies used to order, collect and process specimens for testing by Beaumont Laboratory.